empira/PDFsharp/src/foundation/src/PDFsharp/docs/GlobalStuff.md

 ﻿# Global Stuff

 ## List of global classes

 Classes should be cleaned up...
-* Create a new static class `partial class Globals` that contain ALL global suff.
+* Create a new static class `partial class Globals` that contains ALL global suff.
 * Make a singleton `Global` as the one and only instance of this class.
-* Recreate `Globals`should reset PDFsharp in the same state as it would be immediate after it's assemblies was loaded.
+* Recreating `Globals` should reset PDFsharp in the same state as it would be immediately after it's assemblies were loaded.
 * `Global` has a version number.
 All classes that are collected in a global cache, like the **XGraphicsObect** cache, have this generation number.
-This allows to dedect e.g. **XFont** objects that survived this 'global reet'.
+This allows to dedect e.g. **XFont** objects that survived this 'global reset'.
-* Ensure that there is on ONE global mutex semaphore.
-More that one mutex can cause deadlocks that can happen extreamly rare and it is practically impossible to find them.
+* Ensure that there is only ONE global mutex semaphore.
+More than one mutex can cause deadlocks that can happen extreamly rare and it is practically impossible to find them.
-* The goal is to remove all static data declarations that is not constant.
+* The goal is to remove all static data declarations that are not constant.

 ### LogHost
 * in PdfSharp.System assembly.